MultiSafepay/docs/content/payments/checkout/payment-pages/styling-payment-pages.md

 5. To save the finished template to the relevant website, click **Submit website**.

 ### Other tips
 If you have more than one template and want to set one as your default template, use the **Set default** option.
-You can also give this template a name which forms the `template_id`.
+You can also give this template a name which is used as the `template_id`.

-To edit saved templates, click the **Edit template** button in the top left corner.
+To edit saved templates, click the **Edit template** button in the top-left corner.

-To apply the style from a template for another website in your account, click the **Apply style from** button in the top right corner.
+To apply the style from a template for another website in your account, click the **Apply style from** button in the top-right corner.
 Save the template to the relevant website.

 To use dynamic styling, see [Dynamic styling payment pages](/payments/checkout/payment-pages/dynamic-styling-payment-pages/).